 Teachers’ Medicare and Long Term Care

-Let’s get something straight: with Michigan teacher retirement benefits, Medicare and your accompanying ORS insurance coverage pays very little for Skilled Care.
+Let’s get something straight: with Michigan teacher retirement benefits, Medicare and your accompanying ORS insurance coverage may pay less thank you think for Skilled Care.
 It doesn’t matter if you have a Blue Cross Plan or a Priority plan.
 Medicare, and thus your Medicare insurance plan, pays “something” for 100 days.
 You will have to pay for what the “something” doesn’t cover, depending on the plan you choose.
 Ultimately, after 100 days, you are completely on your own.

 Teachers’ Long Term Care Insurance

 Long term care insurance plans used to be offered by some districts.
 However, retirees who did not purchase a policy before 2013 no longer have that option.
 Now the MEA tells its current employees to educate themselves on the topic and that a consultation offered by MEA financial services partner, ACSIA Partners LLC is available.
 It is a quote for a private insurance policy.
 The fact that districts no longer offer group long term care plans is not a surprise.
 The industry has seen some changes over time.
 In the late 1990’s, over one hundred companies offered traditional long term care insurance.
 Today, less than a dozen do.
 It’s all about the “mulah” When a month of nursing home care costs $9000, many companies can not keep up with the claims, nor can the policyholders keep up with the premium increases for that matter!